explainers-by-googlers/cross-origin-storage/README.md

     <strong>Question:</strong> What other API is this API shaped after?
   </summary>
   <p>
     <strong>Answer:</strong> The COS API is shaped after the File System Standard's <a href="https://fs.spec.whatwg.org/#api-filesystemdirectoryhandle-getfilehandle"><code>getFileHandle()</code></a> function (<code>FileSystemDirectoryHandle.getFileHandle(name, options)</code> which returns a <code>FileSystemFileHandle</code>).
 Instead of the <code>name</code> parameter, in COS, there's the <code>hash</code> object that fulfills the equivalent function of uniquely identifying a file in COS.
 If <code>options.create</code> isn't set or is set to <code>false</code>, the user agent will, upon user consent, return a handle for the file identified by the hash value.
-If and only if <code>options.create</code> is set to <code>true</code>, the browser will return a handle that can be written to, but never read from.
+If and only if <code>options.create</code> is set to <code>true</code>, the user agent will return a handle that can be written to, but never read from.
 This design means it's safe to not necessarily require a permission prompt for writing but to always require a permission prompt for reading or existence checks across origins.
   </p>
 </details>